Portfolio

 St. Mary Catholic Church

-Interior Remodel and Restoration
+Interior Renovation & Restoration

 Greeley, Colorado

 As St. Mary parish approached the 50th anniversary of the construction of their church building a portion of the ceiling collapsed.

 This prompted not only the repair of the ceiling, but a thorough renovation of the church interior including new pews, lighting, paint, flooring, doors, crucifix and reredos.
 New ADA compliant restrooms were added in the narthex.
 IDG provided design guidance for all aspects of the project, including coordination of engineering consultants, and careful oversight of the construction process.

 The church interior was brightened with a new paint scheme in which the dark roof trusses were painted, and the ceiling and walls received a new lighter color as well.
 Behind the altar, a new reredos panel was constructed in front of the existing parabola element to properly frame the new crucifix.
 The floor pattern at the narthex, with the parish insignia in bold blue tile is a highlight of the project.
-General facility improvements included roof replacement, site lighting, sidewalk replacement, stromwater drainage, etc.
+General facility improvements included roof replacement, site lighting, sidewalk replacement, stormwater drainage, etc.

 Holy Name Catholic Church